kiriakos/mmserver/README.md

 ## Compatibility

-Tested with version 2.7.1 of Mobile Mouse Pro for iOS.
-Other versions may or may not be compatible.
+This fork was developed primarily with Mobile Mouse 2.7.1 for iOS and briefly tested with Mobile Mouse 3.0.0 for iOS.
+It may or may not be compatible with other client versions.

 ## License